-6.7.
+5. An asset can be identified by being explicitly or implicitly specified within the contract.
 Although specific property, plant or equipment may be explicitly identified in an arrangement, it is not the subject of a lease if fulfillment of the arrangement is not dependent on the use of the specified property, plant or equipment.
-A warranty obligation that permits or requires the substitution of the same or similar property, plant or equipment when the specified property, plant, or equipment is not operating properly does not preclude lease treatment.
+A warranty obligation that permits or requires the substitution of the same or similar property, plant or equipment when the specified property, plant or equipment is not operating properly does not preclude lease treatment.
 In addition, a contractual provision (contingent or otherwise) permitting or requiring the owner/seller to substitute other property, plant or equipment for any reason on or after a specified date does not preclude lease treatment prior to the date of substitution.
 Property, plant or equipment has been implicitly specified if, for example, the seller owns or leases only one asset with which to fulfill the obligation and it is not economically feasible or practicable for the owner/seller to perform its obligation through the use of alternative property, plant or equipment.
+Property, plant or equipment can also be implicitly specified at the time the asset is made available for use by the lessee.
 (Staff Note – Includes information from the original SSAP 22 paragraphs 5-7.)